I want to enjoy a healthier & more comfortable home

 Facts and figures

-- Cold and damp homes cost the NHS nearly £1 billion each year.
+- Cold and damp homes cost the NHS nearly £1 billion each year (source).

-- Children in damp homes are three times more likely to have breathing problems.
+- Children in damp homes are up to three times more likely to have breathing problems (source).

-- Nearly one million homes in England have damp problems and damp and mould are linked to 5,000 new asthma cases and 8,500 chest infections each year.
+In 2024, 1.4 million homes in England had damp problems, and damp and mould are linked to 5,000 new asthma cases and 8,500 chest infections each year (source).

 Staying healthy